 - Tang Tang and Sam’s situation of breaking out of their destined career choices.
 Tang Tang and Sam were more interested in making/baking cakes/desserts than being stuck in some office doing corporate paperwork.
 Though the differences were obvious with Tang Tang much more arrogant, self-centered (from time to time), and spoiled because he was a young master of a huge hotel corporation after all.
 Sam was also spoiled but could be considerate and down to earth in many ways, and was not as bossy as Tang Tang.
 The other difference was Tang Tang’s reason for wanting to make desserts was because of Ying Ying, and Sam had a great passion for being a dessert creator.
 Oh yeah, Tang Tang actually studied in the U.S. versus Sam studying in Canada.
 But it was interestingly revealed later that Sam wanted to prove that success could be achieved through hard work and determination AND not other despicable means like his ex-girlfriend had used SO it was after all the same with both characters–influenced by love.
 At least at first.

-- Tang Tang and Sam both have a best friend since young.
+- Tang Tang and Sam both had a best friend since young.
 The difference was Shao Peng was less confident than Tian Kai.
 However, both parties’ love interest had a higher rank/position at work than them and that could cause them to have some ‘pride’ trip from time to time.
 Though Tian Kai’s ending was better than Shao Peng because of the obvious confidence both possessed or lacked of.
 Not to mention how Tian Kai actually ended up with Si Ya and not the person he thought he liked.

-- Ying Ying and Bei Er both have to learn how to forgive their mothers.
-Though Ying Ying was more gentle of a character than Bei Er but the nature how they had to go through the pain of being left behind and wondering why, making up reasons was similar.
+- Ying Ying and Bei Er both had to learn how to forgive their mothers.
+Though Ying Ying was more gentle of a character than Bei Er but the nature of how they had to go through the pain of being left behind and wondering why, making up reasons was similar.
 Again, like Xu Wei–yup for the comparison between Bei Er of them–not an error on my typing of names, Ying Ying didn’t have a younger sister but she was still left behind with her father–who was supposedly more short-tempered and bitter (rightly so).
 But then again, when it was revealed later on in BHFD, it seemed like Bei Er’s father was more bitter.
 Regardless of who was actually right or wrong in the past, both sides had to learn to live with their mothers or seek some point of understanding.
 There were also bracelets being involved in both cases to remind them of the past but the difference was Ying Ying’s mother made the bracelet she wore versus Bei Er’s grandmother’s golden pair of bracelets.
 Ying Ying was able to forgive her mother more because that was the type of person she was versus Bei Er’s stubborn nature (but not her fault because of past scars).
 In a way, Bei Er was more like Xu Wei because of their stubborn natures.
 The more obvious differences between Ying Ying and Bei Er was Ying Ying was sick versus Bei Er being pretty much healthy.
 The result was more forced in Be Home For Dinner for Bei Er regarding how the forgiveness scenes eventually rolled out later on.
 Moreover, the ending of this drama was better because it didn’t force everyone to be together, making it more realistic than Be Home For Dinner (which was so forced).

 - Ying Ying and Bei Er lived with their fathers after their mothers left.
 Though I must say that Bei Er sided with her father more than her mother at one point.
 Though the difference was Ying Ying’s father wasn’t the party at fault–like it was revealed with Bei Er’s father later.
 But another thing was Kristal’s acting was WAY better than Monie hence making it more convincing in that part with their father-daughter bond.
 Though Ying Ying appreciated her father but often doubted him (i.e. guessing that it was his fault that her mother left).

 - Both Ying Ying and Si Ya couldn’t eat sweets.
 It was obvious that because of her sickness that did not allow Ying Ying to eat sweets.
 However, Si Ya could eat sweets but did not like sweets and rather not touch it.
-(YET the most ironic thing was seeing Si Ya in an earlier episode being rewarded by her father with a piece of cheesecake of her favorite while her father was the one not tolerating sweet stuffs.)
+(YET the most ironic thing was seeing Si Ya in an earlier episode being rewarded by her father with a piece of cheesecake of her favorite while her father was the one not tolerating sweet stuff.)

-- Both of the story had to have someone come out to clarify some details regarding the family conflicts.
+- Both of the stories had to have someone come out to clarify some details regarding the family conflicts.
 For instance, Quan Ge was telling Xu Wei what happened in the past while Tang Tang was listening to Ying Ba Ba recount the story.
 In the other case, it was one of the parents’ friends came out clarifying to Guo Dong the complexity of the situation in the past with all parties involved and how it led to a misunderstanding.
 However, because there was an actual affair going on in this drama so it was easier to relate to, not to mention longer recounts that made the details clearer.
-On the other hand, in Be Home For Dinner, the script-writers were trying too hard to defend the mother and condemn the father AND with so little details that it seemed unbelievable.
+On the other hand, in Be Home For Dinner, the scriptwriters were trying too hard to defend the mother and condemn the father AND with so little details that it seemed unbelievable.
 The likeness factor though was that both parties who told the story, i.e. Quan Ge and that one guy were friends of the family.

 - Both Tang Tang and Guo Dong ended up blind.
 Okay, NOT totally the same but was creepily similar by the time it got to the part where Guo Dong had the accident and eventually losing his sight.
 The incident had led to both parties’ loved ones making a decision.
 The difference was Ying Ying finally stepped forward bravely to confess her feelings for Tang Tang and even told him why she was reluctant to start over again at first when he appeared again (i.e. fear of getting hurt again after he left the other time).
 Ying Ying was touched by Tang Tang’s actions and finally believed that he could actually do anything for her–and not just talks.
 On the other hand, Guo Dong’s ex-wife/soon-to-be-wife-again chose to leave once again because she couldn’t accept him being blind.
 AND the other difference was Guo Dong was in a much more complicated situation, i.e. loving Bei Er now and only thought of responsibilities regarding his ex-wife.
-The other thing with both men’s sight was how Guo Dong actually got the treatment and would eventually see but with Tang Tang we have to assume that the time would come for him as well because of his wealth and how his mother was so capable with her connections.
+The other thing with both men’s sight was how Guo Dong actually got the treatment and would eventually see but with Tang Tang, we have to assume that the time would come for him as well because of his wealth and how his mother was so capable with her connections.
 (His words and always having his faith in his mother because he was a momma’s boy.)

 So what happened with the differences of characters and how it was placed in Be Home For Dinner?